jimchen1551/MPCS/Mathematics/Signals and systems/Linear systems.md

 # Linear systems
 $$Ax=b$$
 $$A\in R^{m\times n};x\in R^m; b\in R^n$$
+- Solutions of this equation only exist if $b$ is in the column space of $A$
 - Underdetermined, n < m (short-fat $A$), $\infty$ solutions of $x$ given $b$
 - Overdetermined, n > m (tall-skinny $A$), 0 solution of $x$ given $b$ While considering [[Singular value decomposition]],